VirtoCommerce/vc-docs/platform/developer-guide/docs/custom-apps-development/vc-shell/Essentials/controls/VcMultivalue.md

 Multivalue is a control that allows you to select multiple values from a list of values.
 Also supports the ability to add new values.

+## Storybook

+Explore the `vc-multivalue` component in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/molecules-vcmultivalue--docs).

+Dynamic Views examples are also available in the [VC Shell Storybook](https://vc-shell-storybook.govirto.com/?path=/docs/dynamicviews-molecules-vcmultivalue--docs) for a better understanding of the component usage.

 ## Usage

 Include the `vc-multivalue` component in your Vue application.